Jacek Dybiński

 He is an Academic Member of the European Corporate Governance Institute (ECGI), Associate Researcher of the European Banking Institute (EBI), and a Fellow of the European Law Institute (ELI).

-He has been awarded, among others, a Fulbright Scholarship, twice a Max Planck Foundation scholarship, twice a The Ryoichi Sasakawa Young Leaders Fellowship Fund (SYLFF) scholarship, a scholarship from the Prime Minister of Poland, and received a grant from a Foundation for Polish Science.
+He has been awarded, among others, the Fulbright Scholarship, the Max Planck Foundation Scholarship twice, the Ryoichi Sasakawa Young Leaders Fellowship Fund (SYLFF) scholarship twice, a scholarship from the Prime Minister of Poland, and a grant from the Foundation for Polish Science.

 He is an advocate with the Warsaw Bar Association.